hashemihossein/bookstore/README.md

 ## Configuration

 All configurations are managed via environment variables.
-You can find and modify these in the `.env` files located in each service's directory.
-Key configuration variables include:

-- `JWT_SECRET`: Secret key for signing JWT tokens.
-- `MONGO_URI`: MongoDB connection string.
-- `RABBITMQ_URL`: URL for RabbitMQ.
-- `MEMCACHED_HOST`: Host for Memcached.

-## Usage
+A `.env.sample` file is provided in the project.
+Copy this file to `.env` and modify it according to your setup.
+The application will not function without this configuration.

 ### Swagger API Documentation

 After starting the application, navigate to [http://localhost:9000/api-docs](http://localhost:9000/api-docs) to access the Swagger API documentation.
-This provides an interactive UI to explore and test the API endpoints.

 ### Database Seeding